Matter of France: Description

 Central figures of the Matter of France include Charlemagne and his paladins, especially Roland, hero of The Song of Roland, and his companion Oliver, who was frequently cast in conflict with the Muslim champion Fierabras.
 Originally, the Matter of France contained tales of war and martial valour, being focused on the conflict between the Franks and Saracens or Moors during the period of Charles Martel and Charlemagne.
 The Chanson de Roland, for example, is about the Battle of Roncevaux Pass during the Moorish invasion of southern France.
 As the genre matured, elements of fantasy and magic tended to accrue to the tales.
 The magic horse Bayard, for example, is a recurring figure in many of the tales.

 The fundamental character of the "Matter of France" is feudal and Christian (in a crusading form).
 Although viewed as idolators, the Saracens were not necessarily depicted as un-chivalrous.
 The earliest gestes were likely sung by a jongleur, accompanied by a fiddle.
 It is apparent that the authors were ignorant of the fact that Islam is monotheistic.
 D. J. A. Ross says that people of the Middle Ages appear to have regarded the gestes as generally historical.

 Einhard's Vita Caroli describes the Basque ambush at Roncevaux as driving the Frankish rearguard down the valley.
 The poet who wrote the Chanson de Roland did not hesitate to update the military tactics to a set-piece cavalry charge on the part of the Saracens, although retaining a landscape unsuitable for couched lances.

 List of works

 For a list of chansons that can be attached to each of these cycles, see Chanson de geste.

+Also see :Category:Films based on the Matter of France and :Category:Works based on the Song of Roland.